By: AY1920S2-CS2103T-W12-3 Since: Feb 2020 Licence: MIT

 4.5.
 Wallet Budget Command

-command4.5.1.
-Implementation of wallet budget
+wallet budget command4.5.1.
+Implementation of wallet budget command

 -